Lake District Things To Do Travel UK

 Keswick Museum – for a comprehensive and immersive insight into the Lake District, particularly Keswick and it’s history the Keswick Museum is the one to visit.
 They have collections to view, and a gallery of artwork.

 The Lake District naturally provides many artists with unbeatable scenery to capture, and you can’t visit any town without seeing little galleries filled with art.
+Some of my favourites are in Grasmere and Ambleside.

 The Lakeside & Haverthwaite Railway